sws2apps/sws2apps-docs/blog/2022-09-14-release-sws-pocket.md

 tags: [announcement, release]
 ---

 The SWS Pocket is now released.
-Please note however it is still in alpha release.
 A guide has been prepared [here](/docs/faq/students/setup-sws-pocket) to help you on how to setup the application.

 Thank you!